Around the estate

 Meandering paths through woods and farmland, breathtaking views and an abundance of wildlife.

-Follow the four waymarked paths, varying in length from 1 mile to 3 miles, which take you through fields now used by our tenant farmer for grazing to the wooded valley leading to the river Tavy below.
+Follow the four waymarked paths, varying in length from 1 mile to 3 miles, and you will be taken through fields now used by our tenant farmer for grazing to the wooded valley leading to the river Tavy below.
 There are many spots where you can sit and admire the scenery, soak up the peace and quiet and maybe even spot wildlife such as deer, birds of prey and perhaps an otter.

 There are many fascinating features to look out for on your walk, like the carp pond which was once used as a holding area for the fish eaten at the Abbey.
 Cot Lane, now a carpet of flowers in the spring, was the original route from the river to the abbey used by monks and Drake alike.

 Visit the Higher Paddock play area which is just at the beginning of the red and blue walks, and you'll discover balance beams, great places to build a secret den and even a zip wire.
 This fantastic area has just had more natural play equipment installed by the Ranger team, who worked with local primary school children to design its layout.
 Suitable for grown ups too...

 Don't miss the medieval beast trail, which you can follow around two of the walks.
 Pick up a notebook and crayon from Visitor Welcome, and find the moldiwarpes, coneys and herinacius hiding in the woods.
 When you've finished, you'll have your own collection of rubbings to remind you of your adventure. £1 per child.

 Bringing your dog